anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_anchor_beans.md

 The namespace to the left of **bean** is the root package namespace.

-## Locating the source-code for a particular bean {#locatingSource}

-1. Read the bean-class from the `config-class` attribute
-2. The relevant source-code repository can be inferred from the root package namespace (see above).
-(TODO insert link here!)
-3. Follow the maven structure of `src/main/java/org/anchoranalysis/` etc. backwards along the package namespace to eventually locate the class.

 {% include note.html content="Remember, a bean often inherits properties from parent-beans, so consider also all classes the bean inherits from." %}